rolling-scopes-school/js-fe-course-en/tasks/shelter/README.md

 1. **Header** (`<header>` only contains logo and burger menu)

 - The navigation menu is transformed into the burger menu, which will open on click and offer the familiar navigation bar.
-The logo is duplicated in the open menu, although this is not visible on the layout.
-However, if you made the menu open and the logo disappears from the main page - this is not a mistake, points will not be deducted.
+The logo is duplicated in the open menu, although it's not visible on the layout.
+However, if you implemented it so that the menu opens and the logo disappears from the main page - it's not a mistake, and the score will not be reduced.
 - The indent to the left of the logo can be `responsive`.
-The padding to the right of the navigation menu must be hardcoded, as in the `320px` layout.
+The padding to the right of the navigation menu should be hardcoded, as in the `320px` layout.
-- You don't need to make the header sticky.
-Those, when scrolling, it remains in its position.
+- There is no need to make the header "sticky".
+It means that when scrolling, it remains in its position.

 2. **Not only** section

-- The title with the text "Not only people need a house" should be centered with equal margins around the edges.
+- The title with the "Not only people need a house" text should be centered with equal margins around the edges.
 Block with text and padding can be `responsive`.
-- The block with the text "We offer to give..." should be centered with equal margins on the edges.
+- The block with the "We offer to give..." text should be centered with equal margins on the edges.
 Block with text and padding can be `responsive`.
 - The "Make a Friend" button should be centered and rigidly sized like the `320px` layout.
 - The dog picture can be `responsive`, but the offset to the right must remain proportional, i.e. padding to the right margin can also be `responsive`.

 3. **About** section

-- The title with the text "About the shelter..." should be centered with equal margins around the edges.
+- The title with the "About the shelter..." text should be centered with equal margins around the edges.
 Block with text and padding can be `responsive`.
-- Blocks with the text "Currently..." and "We feed our..." should be centered with equal margins on the edges.
+- Blocks with the "Currently..." text and "We feed our..." should be centered with equal margins on the edges.
 Block with text and padding can be `responsive`.
 - Cat and dog picture and padding can be `responsive`.
 The main thing is that the picture is centered.

 4. **Our Friends** section